 DUPIXENT is intended for use under the guidance of a healthcare provider.
 A patient may self-inject DUPIXENT after training in subcutaneous injection technique using the pre-filled syringe.
 Provide proper training to patients and/or caregivers on the preparation and administration of DUPIXENT prior to use according to the "Instructions for Use".

-For the initial 600 mg dose, administer each of the two DUPIXENT 300 mg injections at different injection sites.
+For atopic dermatitis and asthma patients taking an initial 600 mg dose, administer each of the two DUPIXENT 300 mg injections at different injection sites.

 Administer subcutaneous injection into the thigh or abdomen, except for the 2 inches (5 cm) around the navel.
 The upper arm can also be used if a caregiver administers the injection.

 Rotate the injection site with each injection.
 DO NOT inject DUPIXENT into skin that is tender, damaged, bruised, or scarred.